MrWhoami/LibraryWho/Wiki/Struct_ISBN.md

 ## General Description
 Struct ISBN is used to store the ISBN code of a book.
 ISBN is the short of International Standard Book Number.
 For more information about the ISBN, click [here](http://en.wikipedia.org/wiki/International_Standard_Book_Number).
 ## Location
-Struct ISBN is declared and definited in commmon.h.
+Struct ISBN is declared and defined in commmon.h.
 ## Variables
     unsigned group1
     unsigned group2